rlucas11/panelCodeR/README.md

 - `run` specifies whether to run the model or just to create and print the model code.
 - `...` Additional options passed to lavaan.
 Default options are meanstructure=TRUE, missing = 'fiml', int.ov.free=TRUE, and int.lv.free=FALSE.

+> [!NOTE]
+> There is currently a bug where the code used to constrain variances to be positive does not always work correctly in mplus.
+If you are not getting results using the default settings (especially with the STARTS model), you could try setting `limits = FALSE` or using lavaan instead of mplus.

 When you call the function, it will present a summary of some of the most important results from the model, but it is best to save the output of the command to an object (e.g., `pcOutput <- panelcoder(data)`.
 This object includes some information used when constructing the model, along with the lavaan or mplus code, the lavaan or mplus output, and information to plot correlations.
 The following functions help examine this information.

 The function `panelPlot()` will plot the implied and actual stabilities for increasingly long lags (up to the number of waves in the data).
 This can show whether the selected model accurately reproduces the actual stability coefficients from the data.
 Models like the CLPM often underestimate the long-term stability of the variables.
 If the models include only one indicator per wave, then `panelPlot()` can be used on the output from a single `panelcoder()` command.
 If there are multiple indicators, then it is necessary to also estimate a measurement model and then pass both the results for the focal model and the measurement model to the `panelPlot()` command.